EPC reference books

 References to the European Patent Convention (Hoekstra)

-If you have been following my EQE blog for a while, you probably noticed that I used Hoekstra's EPC reference book during my preparation.
-My reason for using this book was very simple, I got a free copy from the EPO in their Candidate Support Program.
+If you have been following my EQE blog for a while, you have probably noticed that I used Hoekstra's EPC reference book during my preparation (2019-2021).
+My reason for using this book was very simple: I got a free copy from the EPO through their Candidate Support Program.
 I started using it and it worked for me, so I haven't tried other books before my exam.

 EPC reference book